Curfew and Nighttime Driving Restrictions

 - Friday - Saturday between the hours of 11:00 P.M. and 6:00 A.M.

-A sentence of court supervision may only be obtained, at the judge’s discretion, after appearing in court with a parent or legal guardian.
+A sentence of court supervision may only be obtained, at the judge’s discretion, after appearing in court with a parent or legal guardian and their attorney if one is retained.
 An in-person traffic school course must be completed by anyone under the age of 18 who receives a sentence of court supervision.

 The traffic ticket attorneys at The Davis Law Group, P.C. regularly assist teen drivers and their families with curfew violations and other teen driving offenses.
-The Illinois Secretary of State holds teen drivers to a very high standard through their GDL program.
+The Illinois Secretary of State holds teen drivers to a very high standard through their Graduated Driver Licensing (GDL) program.
+Convictions can have a lasting impact on future driving privileges.
 Our traffic attorneys can help avoid a driver’s license suspension, insurance increases and high fines.

 Our attorneys primarily handle traffic tickets throughout the Chicago Area including Cook County, Lake County and DuPage County.
 Call us today to discuss your case.
 We are happy to provide a free initial consultation.